How to involve children

-It helps if you can say authentic simple things about how you are feeling sad or anxious today, so that the young people do not get the example of not talking about things.
+It helps if you can say authentic, simple things about how you are feeling, for example sad or anxious, so that young people do not get the example of not talking about things.

 What if the child cannot/does not want to be involved?

 If anyone really does not want to be there, make sure they feel that this is an OK choice they have made.
 It may be worth you suggesting that this is something they might regret in the days to come, as more people regret not being there rather than having gone – either to visit during their last few hours/to visit the body/or to go to the funeral.